Our Lady of Medjugorje: Pavao Žanić

-Initially, Bishop Žanić defended the seers and the possibility of Our Lady appearing to them, although not endorsing the visions themselves.
+Initially, Bishop Žanić defended the seers and the possibility of the Virgin Mary appearing to them, although not endorsing the visions themselves.
 He informed the Pope about the events on 6 September 1981. Žanić set up a commission of inquiry and prepared to forward its results to Rome.
-However, apparitions continued, and messages from Our Lady piled up.
-In time, it became clear that Our Lady sided with the disobedient Franciscans against the bishop.
-According to Vicka's diaries, Our Lady was consulted several times on the situation of Franciscan priests who were ordered to hand over the administration of the parishes in Mostar.
-Our Lady reportedly replied that the bishop was to blame for the whole situation and that the Franciscan priests should continue their mission. Žanić saw in this proof that the seers had been manipulated and that the apparitions were false.
+However, the alleged apparitions continued, as well as purported messages from the Virgin Mary, which appeared to side with the Franciscans against the bishop.
+According to Vicka's diaries, the Virgin Mary was consulted several times on the situation of Franciscan priests who were ordered to hand over the administration of the parishes in Mostar, and reportedly replied that the bishop was to blame for the whole situation and that the Franciscan priests should continue their mission.

-He soon began to speak publicly about his doubts.
-In 1983, Žanić received a letter from one of the visionaries, Ivan Dragičević, stating that Our Lady "sends a penultimate warning to the bishop" and further stating that "if he does not address or correct himself, he will be tried by my court and the court of my son Jesus." Žanić was stunned, so he forwarded the letter to the Vatican the same day.
-He said that "the issue was resolved" for him.
-Since Žanić led the process of parish reorganization, he considered the apparitions to be a Franciscan fabrication in order to damage his reputation in the diocese.
-Such a message from Our Lady was proof to him that he was right.
+Žanić saw in this proof that the seers had been manipulated and that the apparitions were false, and began to speak publicly about his doubts.
+In 1983, Žanić received a letter from one of the visionaries, Ivan Dragičević, stating that the Gospa "sends a penultimate warning to the bishop" and further stating that "if he does not address or correct himself, he will be tried by my court and the court of my son Jesus." Žanić was stunned, and forwarded the letter to the Vatican the same day, stating that "the issue was resolved" for him.
+Since Žanić led the process of parish reorganization, he considered the apparitions to be a Franciscan fabrication in order to damage his reputation in the diocese, and saw the alleged message from the Virgin Mary as proof of this.
 The Franciscans used the pilgrimages to their advantage, but at the same time claimed that the apparitions took place spontaneously at the initiative of Our Lady.